-The following table sets forth as of July 27, 2009, the beneficial ownership of common stock of the Company of each director and each nominee for director, each named executive officer, and the holdings of all directors, nominees and executive officers as a group.
+The following table sets forth, as of August 15, 2012, the beneficial ownership of common stock of the Company of each director and each nominee for director, each named executive officer, and the holdings of all directors and executive officers as a group.
 The following table also sets forth the names of those persons known to us to be beneficial owners of more than 5% of the Company's common stock.
 Unless otherwise indicated, the mailing address for each person named is c/o Korn/Ferry International, 1900 Avenue of the Stars, Suite 2600, Los Angeles, California 90067.